tivac/yui-configger/README.md

 yui-configger
 =============

-NodeJS scripts to extract meta-data from a folder of YUI modules &amp; generate a Loader config
+Console script to extract meta-data from a folder of YUI modules & generate a Loader config

+## Usage ##

+    node index.js -r tests\data